Nasal Congestion: Cause and Total Relief Treatment

 Natural nasal congestion relief

 Over 90% of people with nasal congestion can get a relief in less than 2 minutes if they slow down their heavy breathing using a simple breathing exercise.
-This easy respiratory exercise to clear a stuffy nose was invented by Soviet MDs practicing the Buteyko method.
+This easy respiratory exercise to clear a stuffy nose was invented by Soviet MDs practicing one popular breathing method.
 More than 180 MDs taught this most natural remedy to thousands of their patients with asthma, sinusitis, hay fever, chronic mouth breathing, rhinitis, and many other conditions.
 This treatment and remedy also works for children, pregnant women, and those with symptoms of fatigue.
 The exercise can be applied before night-time sleep as well.
 Here is the link for the breathing exercise " How to get rid of a stuffy nose" in less than 2 minutes.

 Bartley James, Nasal congestion and hyperventilation syndrome, American Journal of Rhinology, 2005 Nov-Dec; vol 19(6): p.
 607-11.